Permission to use the professional title Of health and nursing assistant or health and nursing assistant with professional qualification from abroad

 The procedure may vary from one federal state to another.
-In most länder, the procedure is as follows: You can apply in writing for a state permit to hold the professional title "health and nursing assistant" or "health and nursing assistant" with a professional qualification from abroad: Examination of equivalence Download and print the form online.
+In most federal states, the procedure is as follows: You can apply for a state permit to use the professional title "Health and Nursing Assistant" or "Health and Nursing Assistant" with a professional qualification from abroad in writing using the form provided: Equivalence test Download the form online and print it out.
 Fill in the form and add the necessary evidence.
 Submit the application documents to the LAVG.
-The LAVG then checks whether you meet all requirements.
-The LAVG compares your professional qualification from abroad with the German professional qualification as a health and nursing assistant or health and nursing assistant.
+The LAVG then checks whether you meet all the requirements.
+The LAVG compares your professional qualification from abroad with the German professional qualification as a health and nursing assistant.
 The LAVG checks whether your professional qualification is equivalent.
 The professional qualification is equivalent if there are no significant differences between your foreign professional qualification and the German professional qualification.
-Possible results of the test If your professional qualification is equivalent, the LAVG recognises your foreign professional qualification.
+Possible results of the test If your professional qualification is equivalent, the LAVG will recognise your foreign professional qualification.
 The LAVG can confirm the result in writing.
-You have to meet the other requirements and prove your language skills.
-Then you will be given permission to take the professional title.
-If the LAVG finds significant differences, you may be able to compensate for the differences through your professional practice.
-You must prove your professional practice.
-However, your professional practice may not be sufficient.
-You cannot then compensate for the main differences.
-The LAVG gives you the essential differences in writing and why you cannot compensate for them with your professional practice.
+You still have to meet the other requirements and prove your language skills.
+Then you will receive permission to use the job title.
+If the LAVG detects significant differences, you may be able to compensate for the differences through your professional experience.
+You must prove your professional experience.
+However, it may be that your professional experience is not sufficient.
+You will then not be able to compensate for the essential differences.
+The LAVG will tell you in writing the main differences and why you cannot compensate for them through your professional experience.
 However, the LAVG offers you a compensatory measure.
-If you successfully complete this action, you can compensate for the significant differences.
+If you successfully complete this measure, you can compensate for the significant differences.
 Your professional qualification will then be recognised.
-Compensatory measures As a compensatory measure, you can choose between an adaptation course and an aptitude test (for professional qualifications from EU/EEA/Switzerland) or a knowledge examination (for professional qualifications from third countries) Adaptation course: practical post-qualification; may last the entire German training period for the profession (12 months) Aptitude test: Examination only of the differences identified by the LAVG Knowledge check: Your knowledge in certain subjects and areas is checked If you complete the adaptation course or pass the aptitude or knowledge test (and meet all other requirements), you will be given permission to take the professional title "health and nursing assistant" or "health and nursing assistant".
+Compensatory measures As a compensatory measure, you can choose between an adaptation course and an aptitude test (for professional qualifications from eu/EEA/Switzerland) or a knowledge test (for professional qualifications from third countries) Adaptation period: practical post-qualification; can last the entire German training period for the profession (12 months) Aptitude test: Examination only of the differences identified by the LAVG Knowledge test: Your knowledge in certain subjects and areas will be tested If you complete the adaptation course or pass the aptitude test or knowledge test (and meet all other requirements), you will receive permission to use the professional title "Health and Nursing Assistant" or "Health and Nursing Assistant".